fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 The air was thick with dust and memory.

 When the van turned off the narrow concrete road and onto the gravel path toward the village, Anna pressed her forehead against the window.
-Trees leaned in—acacia, coconut, the low sweep of madre de cacao branches tracing the roof with their shadows.
+Acacia and coconut trees leaned in, their shadows sweeping over corrugated tin.
+A jeepney rattled past in the opposite direction, rooster cages strapped to its roof — the kind of sight you only saw on the backroads of the Philippines.

 The house had not changed much, but it had sunk.
 The paint faded, the steps uneven, the iron grill on the front window bent slightly at the corner.

 Biana’s house.